The Top 15 Posts: Apps and Tools for Success

 The post about the biggest mistakes companies make when buying workforce management software may be considered basic reading material for anyone considering buying field management software.
 This post contains 25 expert’s views regarding what must be considered when purchasing a comprehensive field management solutions as well as the pitfalls that should be avoided.
 The experts operate within a wide range of fields, from IT firms, to HR companies to document storage companies and even marketing firms.

-In June 2015, we tackled the issue of Big Data, being the issue where companies and government bodies gather massive amounts of information about customers, citizens,.
+In June 2015, we tackled the issue of Big Data, being the issue where companies and government bodies gather massive amounts of information about customers and citizens.
 However, we focused on how the information can be used to improve customer service as opposed to privacy concerns.
 This post provided a list of tools that can be used to extract the information necessary to improve customer service and consistently hit those high targets every company wants to pride itself with.

 Cloud technology is the future for companies.
 Cloud technology reduces computer maintenance costs and in general prevents data loss, since asll important information is in one place and easily accessible.
 For the field service industry, this means savings across the board, whether on overtime pay, time spent onsite at a job or time spent looking up information for a given project or job while outside the office.
 The advice for companies about the cloud dispelled numerous misconceptions regarding what cloud technology is and isn’t, straight from the mouths of industry leaders.
 Since cloud technology is becoming so essential in many industries, it’s no surprise that this was one of our most-read blog posts.